Psychology BSc (Hons)

 You have the option to take an additional year to study abroad or to undertake a year-long work placement overseas (or even a mix of both).

-This course has a sandwich year option which takes place between Year 2 and your Final Year.
-During this sandwich year you will take a placement within a relevant setting, ensuring you gain essential experience to add to your CV and help you secure a graduate job.
+This course has a professional placement option which takes place between Year 2 and your Final Year.
+During this professional placement year you will take a placement within a relevant setting, ensuring you gain essential experience to add to your CV and help you secure a graduate job.

 In your final year you will be able to choose from selection of optional modules, which cover a range of topics, this will enable you to tailor your studies to your own interests and aspirations.
 You will also research a chosen topic for your dissertation.